-- 58. In accordance with the agreement on implementation support, which was signed by the 10MSP President and the GICHD Director on 6 September 2011, the GICHD continued in 2017 to provide infrastructure and administrative support for the operations of the ISU. - 59.
-In addition, the GICHD continued to support the organisation of the intersessional meetings by covering the cost of the venue, interpretation, providing support staff as well as the administration of the Sponsorship Programme for the intersessional meetings. - 60.
+- 67. In accordance with the agreement on implementation support, which was signed by the 10MSP President and the GICHD Director on 6 September 2011, the GICHD continued in 2017 to provide infrastructure and administrative support for the operations of the ISU. - 68.
+In addition, the GICHD continued to support the organisation of the intersessional meetings by covering the cost of the venue, interpretation, providing support staff as well as the administration of the Sponsorship Programme for the intersessional meetings and for the 16MSP. - 69.
 Furthermore, GICHD support to the ISU includes human resources management, financial management, internal information management, office space and general logistics, information and communication services, travel services, conference management and website management.
 These support services are funded by Switzerland's core contribution to the GICHD.